 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
 The Supplemental Schedule of Revenue, Expenses and Changes in Net Position by Classification (the Schedule), is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The Schedule is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the basic financial statements.
 The Schedule has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on the Schedule.